 When the next procurator, Festus, arrived in Jerusalem, he moved Paul to Caesarea where eventually Agrippa II and Bernice came to hear what he had to say, also.

-What Paul did do, I think, was change the concept of resurrection from one with warriors rising up bodily to fight again…to a spiritual less political concept:
+Very simplistically, I think what Paul did do, as many were trying to explain why Jesus had not returned as promised twenty-five or so years after his death, was change the concept of resurrection from one with warriors rising up bodily to fight again…anathema for Rome…to a spiritual less political concept:

 That Christ should suffer, and that he should be the first that should rise from the dead….(Acts 26:2)

 It is sown a natural body; it is raised a spiritual body.
 There is a natural body, and there is a spiritual body.
 (I Corinthians 15:45)

 This change in the form of resurrection validated Paul’s sighting of Jesus in a vision and was something even the king and queen could subscribe to without committing treason.
 And while the Roman Procurator, a very pragmatic guy, could still think that Paul was crazy…he was a little less seditious kind of crazy.

 Acts wasn’t written until ca 135 A.D. making the gap between Jesus’ death and then about 75 years.
 Paul will be sent off to make his case before Caesar as life grew steadily worse in Palestine.
 The Jews are fast approaching the end of days for Jewish Palestine and Jerusalem and their Temple.
 Militias of the unemployed spring up as farms are lost to taxes and confiscation.
 Militias also robbed farmers to feed their troops as they vied with one another.
 The family and disciples of Jesus spun all the parables about waiting and being ready.